-Program Director: Steve Morris
+Program Director: Stephen Morris Ed.
+D.

 The effective and efficient use of information technology is an integral part of an organization's ability to achieve a competitive advantage in both the private and public sectors.
 Ethical practices and professionalism are integrated components throughout the program, along with a focus on essential career development skills and effective management of human resources.
 The program, based upon nationally approved curriculum recommendations from the Association for Information Systems (AIS) and the Association for Computing Machinery (ACM), is updated frequently.
 Students may optionally select a special emphasis area in Information Security or Biotechnology.